HMS Blankney

-HMS Blankney was a Hunt-class destroyer of the Royal Navy and was the first and so far only warship to bear the Name.
+HMS Blankney was a Hunt-class destroyer of the Royal Navy and was the first and so far only warship to bear the name.
 She was laid down on 17 May 1940 at John Brown & Company, Clydebank, Scotland, launched on 19 December 1940 and commissioned on 11 April 1941.

-Blankney was one of 33, Type II Hunt Escort Destroyers.
-The hulls of this second batch had an extra section which with the increased beam, gave stability for a third twin 4" AA gun to be mounted as originally designed and additional storage for depth charges (increased from 40 to 110).
-The class were named after fox hunts located in different parts of Britain and in Blankney's case, this was the Blankney Hunt, a fox-hunting pack based in the North Kesteven district of Lincolnshire.
+Blankney was one of 33 Type II Hunt Escort Destroyers.
+The hulls of this second batch had an extra section which with the increased beam, gave stability for a third twin 4" AA gun to be mounted as originally designed and more storage for depth charges (increased from 40 to 110).
+The class were named after fox hunts; in Blankney's case, this was the Blankney Hunt, a fox-hunting pack based in the North Kesteven district of Lincolnshire.

 In 1942 the British Wartime Government introduced a National Savings campaign named "Warship Week" where towns could "adopt" a Royal Navy ship.
 Blankney was adopted by Nantwich in Cheshire.
 The town still has two roads named after the destroyer, Blankney Avenue and The Blankney.
 There is a plaque hanging in Civic Hall, commemorating the towns support for the crew.

 Service history

+On 16 May 1941 Blankney escorted the troop ship Archangel from Kirkwall, Orkney, bound for Aberdeen.
+That night three German Heinkel He 111s attacked the ships off the north coast of Aberdeenshire.
+Archangel was bombed and disabled.
+Blankney returned fire, shot down one of the He 111s, and drove of the others.
+She rescued more than 300 survivors, and landed them at Aberdeen on the morning of 17 May.
+Either Blankney or a tug tried to tow Archangel, but the troop ship beached at Blackdog just north of Aberdeen.